-The field measurements involved settling velocity and floc size measurements at the tidal site of Holwerd in The Netherlands on 24 May 2022 using the Piranha-tube and the LABSFLOC-2-videocamera system.
-The settling tests results of the LABSFLOC-2-instrument (HRWallingford, UK) show the presence of particles and flocs with sizes in the range of 20 to 400 μm.
-The bulk of the data points are in the range of 50 to 250 μm; the number of data points with particle and floc sizes < 30 μm is rather small (mostly < 2% and maximum 4% for test S01).
-The median floc size is in the range of 80 to 160 $\mu$ m (120 $\pm$ 40 $\mu$ m).
-The median settling velocity is in the range of 0.8 to 5.7 mm/s (2 ± 1 mm/s).
+The field measurements involved settling velocity and floc size measurements at the tidal site of Holwerd in The Netherlands on 24 May 2022 using the PIRANHA-tube and the LABSFLOC2-video camera system.
+The settling tests results of the LABSFLOC2-instrument (HR Wallingford, UK) show the presence of particles and flocs with sizes in the range of 20 to 400 μ m.
+The bulk of the data points are in the range of 50 to 250 μ m; the number of data points with particle and floc sizes < 30 μ m is rather small (mostly < 2% and maximum 4% for test S01).
+The median floc size is in the range of 20 to 120 μ m.
+The median settling velocity of the LABSFLOC2-method is in the range of 2 to 12 mm/s.

 Comparison of the settling velocity distributions shows that the results of both instruments are reasonably similar for high initial concentrations > 2000 mg/l; the median settling velocity is in the range of 1.5 to 2 mm/s.
 The results of both methods deviate significantly for low initial concentrations.
-The Piranha-settling tube produces a median settling velocity of the order of 0.1 mm/s for an initial concentration of about 400 to 500 mg/l, whereas the LABSFLOC-2-method gives a median settling velocity of the order of 3 to 7 mm/s.
-The main causes for these deviations at low initial concentrations are: i) the observation/presence of the larger macro-flocs > 160 μm is underestimated by the mechanical settling tube, as the fragile flocs may have been broken upon or during sampling (bias towards smaller sizes); and ii) the observation/presence of the individual particles and micro-flocs (< 30 μm) is severely underestimated by the LABSFLOC-2-video camera instrument (bias towards larger sizes); sizes smaller than about 30 μm are less frequently measured.
-Analysis of the floc data measured by the LABSFLOC-2-instrument shows that the total mass of sediments in the samples is underestimated by maximum 20%, which may seem a low value but it represents a rather high amount of fine flocs not observed by the LABSFLOC-2 -instrument.
+The PIRANHA-settling tube produces a median settling velocity of the order of 0.05-0.1 mm/s for an initial concentration of about 400 to 500 mg/l, whereas the LABSFLOC2-method gives a median settling velocity of the order of 3 to 7 mm/s.
+The main causes for these deviations at low initial concentrations are: i) the observation/presence of the larger macro-flocs > 160 μ m is underestimated by the mechanical settling tube, as the fragile flocs may have been broken upon or during sampling (bias towards smaller sizes); and ii) the observation/presence of the individual particles and micro-flocs (< 30 μ m) is severely underestimated by the LABSFLOC2-video camera instrument (bias towards larger sizes); sizes smaller than about 30 μ m are less frequently measured.
+Analysis of the floc data measured by the LABSFLOC2-instrument shows that the total mass of sediments in the samples is underestimated by maximum 20%, which may seem a low value, but it represents a rather high amount of fine flocs are not observed by the LABSFLOC2 -instrument.
+The error in the mass-averaged settling velocity will, however, only be a few percent.